 Francis Joseph Campbell Award

-A citation and a medal presented to a person or institution that has made an outstanding contribution to the advancement of library service for the blind and physically handicapped.
+A citation and a medal presented to a person or institution that has made an outstanding contribution to the advancement of library service for people with physical disabilities and/or physical impairments.
 This contribution may take the form of an imaginative and constructive program in a particular library; a recognized contribution to the national library program for blind persons; creative participation in library associations or organizations that advance reading for the blind; a significant publication or writing in the field; imaginative contribution to library administration, reference, circulation, selection, acquisitions, or technical services; or any activity of recognized importance.
 Visit the website for the Royal National College for the Blind to read more about Francis Joseph Campbell, for whom this award is named.

 2011 Jamal Mazrui, deputy director, Accessibility and Innovation Initiative, Federal Communications Commission ( view video)